Jingyuan-William-Li/jingyuan-william-li.github.io/_pages/about.md

 If I'm not a Student, I will Try to?
 ------
 Apart from having good academic records, community involvement is always the first things I consider.
 In school days, I spend over 300 hours to share my experience about study or student work with others.
-During my undergraduate study, I took the role of an advisor where I mentored a freshman class of 40 students from 2022, responsible for giving them academic and mental guidcance.
-To help my students well, I organized several workshops for them about university life navigation or specific topics like how to embedded programming and lab instrument operations.
+During the last 2 years of my undergraduate study, I took the role of an advisor where I mentored a freshman class of 40 students, responsible for giving them academic and mental guidcance.
+To help my students well, I organized several workshops for them about university life navigation or specific topics including embedded programming and lab instrument operations.

 I like to help not only the people around me, but also people maybe I didn't know.
-In 2021, I served as a volunteer teacher in Tibet, teaching Tibetan students math, English and science, and I tried to continously helping the students there by using my scholarships I will always hold the belief that I should use the skills and techniques I have to help those people in need, and this goal will urge me to treat my study and work with 100% of focus and effort.
+In 2021, I served as a volunteer teacher in Tibet, teaching Tibetan students math, English and science, and I tried to continously helping the students there by using my scholarships.
+I will always hold the belief that I should use the skills and techniques I have to help those people in need, and this goal will urge me to treat my study and work with 100% of focus and effort.